“If it’s wrong to wreck the planet, it’s wrong to profit from that wreckage.”

 JPMorgan Chase knows that its customers don’t support fossil fuels.
 That’s why they brand themselves as a “green bank”.
 But we’re not fooled by their lies, and we don’t have to help them give handouts to climate disrupters.
 We can make a statement by taking our savings elsewhere.
 You can start right here.

 In the aftermath of Standing Rock and the larger mobilization to block fossil fuel expansion, the banks that finance fossil fuels have also become a target of the divestment movement.
 Mazaska Talks is taking a leading role in this effort.

 Our campaign is grounded in a simple but powerful argument based on what Bill McKibben has called “global warming’s terrifying new math”—namely, that the fossil fuel industry has in its proven reserves four times as much carbon as scientists think we can burn and still have a hope of keeping temperature rise below 2° Celsius.
 Given the new math, McKibben says, we need to view the fossil-fuel industry in a new light.
 It has become a rogue industry, reckless like no other force on Earth.
 It is Public Enemy Number One to the survival of our planetary civilization.

-Thus, divestment is primarily a moral and political strategy, not an economic one.
-If it’s wrong to wreck the planet, then it’s also wrong to profit from that wreckage.
-The divestment campaign seeks to:
+Divestment is therefore a moral and political strategy as well as an economic one.
+If it’s wrong to wreck the planet, it’s wrong to profit from that wreckage.